 We asked our event experts what emerging technology they’re most excited about and why.
 Take a look at what our experts had to say, and how these tech trends may take your next event to ‘wow’ status.

 “It isn’t just brand new, but evolving technologies that are driving the way experiences are being delivered.
 The growing adoption of cloud and API technology is making integrations much easier, which aid in expanding an organization’s reach to capture valuable event attendee data.
-This ‘real’ or ‘near time’ data, coupled with marketing automation capabilities, is pushing the envelope on how organizations are able to track ROI.
+This ‘real’ or ‘near time’ data, coupled with marketing automation capabilities, is pushing the envelope on how organizations are able to track and prove event ROI.
 At the same time, niche technology providers are becoming more mature.
 These providers are working through the market to identify complimentary technologies to partner with.
 This in turn creates a higher value add, additional options for clients and drives a more seamless attendee and administrative experiences, from sourcing through execution and back-end analytics.”

-5. A Seamless, Frictionless Content Experience
+6. A Seamless, Frictionless Content Experience

 “Mixed reality and immersive video technology continues to drive high interest and engagement.
 But what I’m really excited about is hardware and software companies providing on-ramps to create meaningful content.
 Google and Apple have taken steps toward integrating native augmented reality capabilities in their devices.
 Social companies like Snapchat have opened up channels to allow users and brands to create their own content on the platform.
 We no longer have to jump over the hurdle of how to deliver content to our audience.
 We can create content where they already are—creating a more seamless and frictionless content experience.”